CrossRealms/Splunk-Cyences-App-for-Splunk/docs/release_notes/old_release_notes.md

 * ### Malicious IP List updates:
     * The report name has been changed to Globally Detected Malicious IPs.
-    * The report now uploads data to Cyences’ Malicious IP server and retrieves back the latest results from the server, in addition to updating the lookup.
+    * The report now uploads data to Cyences' Malicious IP server and retrieves back the latest results from the server, in addition to updating the lookup.

 ## Upgrade Guide from version 1.0.0 to 1.1.0

-* ### Sophos’ saved searches and alerts have been renamed:
+* ### Sophos' saved searches and alerts have been renamed:
     * If one or more alerts have been previously enabled, it will need to be re-enabled in order to function properly.
 1.0 alerts will need to be removed altogether.

 * ### Notable events for alerts are now stored in the index named **cyences** and its corresponding sourcetype is named **stash**:
     * Create an index named cyences.
-    * Copy and paste props.conf from the default directory to the local directory and update the sourcetype name from “cyences_stash” to “stash” in the local props.conf file.
+    * Copy and paste props.conf from the default directory to the local directory and update the sourcetype name from "cyences_stash" to "stash" in the local props.conf file.

 * ### Configure the Malicious-IP Collector:
     * Go to **Settings > Configuration > Malicious-IP Collector**.